 Visualize.
 During the experience, participants visualize their dream in detail and the facilitator asks many questions to prompt the clear picture of the end state of the dream.
 This clear picture provides a compass to guide the participants’ future actions to ensure they are aligned with the direction of their dream.

-Needs Assessment.
-Our 7 step needs assessment defines the specific learning outcomes a sponsor seeks for the participants.
+Needs Impact Identifier.
+Our 7 step needs impact identifier defines the specific learning outcomes a sponsor seeks for the participants.
 This displayed-thinking process allows the perspectives of multiple sponsors to shape the design of the learning outcomes and the experience.
 We then complete the links between the learning outcomes, the exercises and the application to ensure the design relates to the unique needs of the participants and the organization.

 Testing.
 No one likes tests.
 Unless they pass.
 The tests help the facilitator to understand the situation they will confront in the room.
 The pre-test help define where the participants are at while the post-test illustrates the movement achieved by the participants.
 Obviously helpful for program design, but also for volunteer facilitator motivation – such that they can witness the impact on individuals and the group.